ObolNetwork/obol-docs/docs/int/quickstart/quickstart-builder-api.md

 As an example if my validator was the block proposer for block 12853375 on Ropsten I can review the following resources.

 [Etherscan Ropsten Block 12853375](https://ropsten.etherscan.io/block/12853375), if we check the `Extra Data` field on this page we will see the tag `Flashbots flashblock (Hex:0x466c617368626f747320666c617368626c6f636b)`.
-Relays will generally add a tag to the block, this block was submitted via the Flashbots Relay and as a result has the tag includes `Flashbots flashblock`.
+Relays will generally add a tag to the block, this block was submitted via the Flashbots Relay and as a result it has the tag: `Flashbots flashblock`.

 [Relay Data API](https://flashbots.notion.site/Relay-API-Spec-5fb0819366954962bc02e81cb33840f5), if you navigate to the `Data API` section on the Relay Data API you will see an endpoint labeled `proposerPayloadsDelivered`.
 You are able to add a query argument of `block_number` to this call to see if a block was submitted via that Relay.
 [Here](https://builder-relay-ropsten.flashbots.net/relay/v1/data/bidtraces/proposer_payload_delivered?block_number=12853375) is the query for the example block 12853375.
 Blocks that have not been submitted to the Relay will return an empty array `[]`.